🆕Behavior analysis

 ✍️You can also use these layouts when creating reports.
 Learn more here.

-4. Filters: You can filter the table by behavior categories (you can select one or multiple behavior categories) and set up working hours.
+4. Filters: You can filter the table by Behavior category (you can select one or multiple behavior categories), Business activity rate, Non-business activity rate, Suspicious activity rate, No behavior category activity rate, and you can also set up working hours.
 You can also filter specific users, teams, or devices, and the date range.

 6. Add or remove columns.
 You can also sort and rearrange columns.